DLFundamentals/blog/_posts/2026-06-08-distribution-aware-programming.md

   <p>This is <strong>not</strong> a claim of new worst-case algorithms for SAT, coloring, knapsack, or TSP.
 Several of the generated solvers are bounded heuristics with fallback.
 The faithful claim is distributional and mechanistic: on these deployment distributions, the synthesized programs often replace generic optimization over a large ambient space with a much smaller, distribution-specific computation — and that is exactly the kind of win that accuracy-only generalization cannot see.</p>

   <p>The same lens names the limitations.
 A one-time synthesis cost only pays off when amortized over enough future instances.
-The resulting solver is specialized to the sampled regime, so its advantage can degrade under distribution shift — a relabeling perturbation already moves quality on a couple of targets.
-And because the agent searches a rich program space, different runs may recover different hints, some of them brittle proxies rather than the true structure.</p>
+The resulting solver is specialized to the sampled regime, so its advantage can degrade under distribution shift; even presentation changes such as relabeling can move quality on some targets.
+And because the agent searches a rich program space, different runs may recover different hints: some genuine structural summaries, some useful proxies, and some brittle shortcuts.</p>

   <div class="steps">
     <div class="step">